atmire/HAL6/README.md

 In order to apply the patch, you will need to locate the **DSpace source code** on your server.
 That source code directory contains a directory _dspace_, as well as the following files:  _LICENSE_,  _NOTICE_ ,  _README_ , ....

 For every release of DSpace, generally two release packages are available.
 One package has "src" in its name and the other one does not.
 The difference is that the release labelled "src" contains ALL of the DSpace source code, while the other release retrieves precompiled packages for specific DSpace artifacts from maven central.
-**The CSL changes were designed to work on both "src" and other release packages of DSpace**.
+**The HAL changes were designed to work on both "src" and other release packages of DSpace**.

 To be able to install the patch, you will need the following prerequisites: